sagemath/trac_to_gh/Issue 4725.md

 # Issue 4725: bug in number field conjugate function

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4725

 Original creator: was